Samoyed vs Akita Inu: Which Dog Is Right for Me?

 As Spitz dogs, Samoyeds and Akitas share many similarities.
 At the same time, the personalities of a typical Akita Inu and a typical Samoyed can be distinctly different.

 Akitas and Samoyeds share the trait of being independent and wolf-like dogs.
 They are more challenging to train than many other breeds.
 Samoyeds, however, are known to be friendly, and behavioral issues are less common than in Akitas.
-Samoyeds and Akitas need plenty of exercise and early socialization.
+Both breeds need plenty of exercise and early socialization.
 Both breeds make great activity companions and are better suited for experienced dog owners.

 The Spitz Dogs Family

 Spitz are considered to be the most primitive, or wolf-like, dogs.
-The Spitz family includes Shiba Inu, Icelandic sheepdogs, Alaskan Malamute, Pomeranians, and Akitas and Samoyeds.
+The Spitz family includes Shiba Inu, Icelandic sheepdogs, Alaskan Malamute, Pomeranians, Akitas, and Samoyeds.

-Spitz dogs are northern creatures – hardy and fluffy.
+Spitz dogs are hardy and fluffy northern creatures.
 Most have a working, herding, or hunting background, so they are diligent and dynamic animals.
 They need to stay busy.

 Being wolf-like means they have strong instincts and are more independent than their counterparts from other canine families.
 Even Samoyeds with their strong bond with the owner and high intelligence are rather stubborn when you try to train them.